-- (1) unhealthy and dangerous conditions or loss of amenity for occupants; or - (2) dampness and deterioration of building elements.
+(1) unhealthy and dangerous conditions or loss of amenity for occupants; or

 F1.13 requires windows, etc to comply with the AS 2047 requirements for resistance to water penetration.
 The provision does not apply to:

 - some Class 7 and 8 buildings; - garages, tool sheds, sanitary compartments and the like forming part of a building used for other purposes; and - open spectator stands and open-deck carparks.